-MEETING OF THE PUBL IC TRUST BOARD - 8 th Ju ine 2022 Biannual skill mix review Report Author and Job Title: Responsible Director: Lisa Carroll Director of Nursing Recommendation & Action Required Members of the Trust Board ıre ⊠ Action Required Assure • The Director of Nursing is advising no cha reviewing in January 2022. ange to current view will take place in June Advise will enable comparison I during the peak of a CO living with COVID.
-The June 2022 SNCT d reviewed with Divisions in recommendations An updated paper will b will enable comparison between the data collected in January 2022 during the peak of a COVID-19 wave and at a point when we are living with COVID.
-The June 2022 SNCT data and Nurse Sensitive Indicators will be reviewed with Divisions to ensure professional judgement is included Alert Nothing to alert Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline to patients due to wards & antive staffing levels (Risk Resource implications There are no resource impl ications associate d with this report.
+MEETING OF THE PUBL IC TRUST BOARD - 8 TH Ju ne 2022 Biannual skill mix review / Report Author and Job Title: Responsible Director: Lisa Carroll Director of Nursing Recommendation & Action Required Members of the Trust Board d are asked to: Inform ⊠ Assu ıre ⊠ Assure The Director of Nursing is advising no cha reviewing in January 2022.
+Inge to current View will take place in June Advise The next planned skill mix review will take place in June 2022.
+This will enable comparison between the data collected in January 2022 during the peak of a COVID-19 wave and at a point when we are living with COVID.
+The June 2022 SNCT data and Nurse Sensitive Indicators will be reviewed with Divisions to ensure professional judgement is included in recommendations An updated paper will be presented to Trust board in August 2022 with recommendations for all wards.
+Alert Nothing to alert Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline Corporate 2066 - Risk of departments being below Score 15). to patients due to wards & antive staffing levels (Risk Resource implications There are no resource implications associated with this report.
 Legal and/or Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper.
-Strategic Objectives Safe, high-quality care ⊠ Partners □ Care at hom Value collea Resources  yuus 🗆
+Strategic Objectives Safe, high-quality care ⊠ Care at hom e □ Partners □ Value collea gues □ Resources ⊠